jackwilliambell/SquidSpace.js/docs/squidspace-packfiles.md

 * "events" – [optional, Events subsection] – Specifies one or more events applying to all object placements

-The Materials option specify a named material, which must have been loaded as a resource in the current module, loaded as a resource in a separate module belonging to the same world, or included as a 'builtin' by the runtime.
+The Materials option specify a named material, which must have been loaded as a resource in the current module, loaded as a resource in a separate module belonging to the same world, or included as a "builtin" by the runtime.

-NOTE: Applying materials to an Object Placement creates a 'clone' of the named object and all placements are instances of that clone.
+NOTE: Applying materials to an Object Placement creates a "clone" of the named object and all placements are instances of that clone.
 If no materials are applied all placements are instances of the original object.
 Generally clones create more geometry in the World space and use more memory and other runtime resources, so they should be avoided if possible.

 WARNING!
 Specifying a material name that is not loaded results in undefined behavior.